brunofurmon/OpenBBot/README.md

 # OpenBBot
-## Open Source Bot for clicking, written in .Net 4.6.
+## Open Source Bot for clicking.
+Written originally in .Net Framework 4.6, but migrated to dotnet 7.

-Because Nagas are not that cheap.
+**Because Gaming Mouses are not cheap.**

+## Contributing
+Soon

+## Release Notes
+Soon

+## Installation
+Build it as you'd like.